cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/AED.md

 After connecting to the topic, the delegate will receive a didConnectWithData callback.
 (In the case of failure, it will receive a didNotConnectWithMessage callback with a message parameter (an String).)
 The didConnectWithData callback has a single data parameter containing all the data currently associated with the topic.

-The data parameter is an AedData Struct that is available for you to use.
-This struct contains all the properties needed for you to send Aed to the server, both in Swift and Objective-C. The application can iterate through the data items to display them to the newly connected user:
+The data parameter is an AedData Class that is available for you to use.
+This class contains all the properties needed for you to send Aed to the server, both in Swift and Objective-C. The application can iterate through the data items to display them to the newly connected user:
 ```swift
 func topic(_ topic: ACBTopic, didConnectWithData data: AedData) {
     Task {